Glossary of Terms

 LLM (Large Language Model)

 The AI model (like GPT-4, Claude, etc.) that generates answers to user questions.
-Teckel is model-agnostic and observes the input and output of any LLM.
+Teckel AI is model-agnostic and observes the input and output of any LLM.

 Overall Score